+The plans shall also indicate the areas where composted manure may be spread.
+The plans shall include designs or avoidance measures that demonstrate that the applicant will maintain the minimum 50 foot setback from the water courses to ensure that composted manure and associated runoff will not enter the water courses.
+The applicant shall submit a maintenance program for continued compliance.

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact X. LAN ID USE AND PLANNING.
-Would the project: , a) b) Physically divide an established community?
-Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Conflict with any applicable habitat conservation plan or natural community conservation plan? \boxtimes Discuss on: a. boa e proposed project is located in an area dominated by agricultural uses rding of retired and rescued domestic animals, the project is complementadivide an established community.
-No impacts would occur. b/c. project site is zoned Agricultural Watershed (AW), which allows horse bo posed project is compliant with the use limitations of the Napa County Zon ng stables upon gra ant of a use pe ermit.
-The prod Ger prin agri live e property's General Plan land use designation is Agriculture, Waters cessing of agricultural products, and single-family dwellings."
-Agricultural preal Plan states that the County shall, "preserve existing agricultural larnary land uses in Napa County."
-Policy AG/LU-2 defines agriculture a cultural product processing and farm management uses.
-The project woustock (horses) and is therefore consistent with the continuation of agricultu Napa County General Plan.
-There are no applicable habitat conservation property.
-No impacts would occur. ral Preservation and uses and plan for the raising of crall facilitate the fostoure as a dominant la d Land Use Goal or agriculture and cops, trees and livering of retired and and use within the conditions.
-I AG/LU-1 of related activition restock," also d rescued dome county, as envi the 2008 es as the including esticated sioned in Mitigati on M easures: None required.
+Х. LAN ND USE AND PLANNING.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) b) Physically divide an established community?
+Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, $\boxtimes$ specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? $\boxtimes$ c) Conflict with any applicable habitat conservation plan or natural community conservation plan? $\boxtimes$

+- a.
+The proposed project is located in an area dominated by agricultural uses and rural residences.
+As an establishment engaged in the boarding of retired and rescued domestic animals, the project is complementary to the ongoing agricultural use in the area.
+This project will not divide an established community.
+No impacts would occur. - b/c.
+The project site is zoned Agricultural Watershed (AW), which allows horse boarding and/or training stables upon grant of a use permit.
+The proposed project is compliant with the use limitations of the Napa County Zoning Ordinance.

+The property's General Plan land use designation is Agriculture, Watershed and Open Space (AWOS), which allow "agriculture, processing of agricultural products, and single-family dwellings."
+Agricultural Preservation and Land Use Goal AG/LU-1 of the 2008 General Plan states that the County shall, "preserve existing agricultural land uses and plan for agriculture and related activities as the primary land uses in Napa County."
+Policy AG/LU-2 defines agriculture as "the raising of crops, trees and livestock," also including agricultural product processing and farm management uses.
+The project would facilitate the fostering of retired and rescued domesticated livestock (horses) and is therefore consistent with the continuation of agriculture as a dominant land use within the county, as envisioned in the Napa County General Plan.
+There are no applicable habitat conservation plans or natural community conservation plans applicable to the property.
+No impacts would occur.

 XI.
-MIN ERAL RESOURCES.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of u) value to the region and the residents of the state? b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? \boxtimes Discuss on: a/b. rece Cou corically, the two most valuable mineral commodities in Napa County in elently, building stone and aggregate have become economically valuable unty Baseline Data Report (Mines and Mineral Deposits , BDR Figure 2-2) ally important mineral resource recovery sites located on or near the project Mines and Minera indicates that there l Deposits mappin are no known mi ig included in t the Napa Mitigati on M easures: None required.
+MIN IERAL RESOURCES.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? $\boxtimes$ b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? $\boxtimes$ a/b.
+Historically, the two most valuable mineral commodities in Napa County in economic terms have been mercury and mineral water.
+More recently, building stone and aggregate have become economically valuable.
+Mines and Mineral Deposits mapping included in the Napa County Baseline Data Report (Mines and Mineral Deposits, BDR Figure 2-2) indicates that there are no known mineral resources nor any locally important mineral resource recovery sites located on or near the project site.
+No impact would occur.